adamfowleruk/mljs/planning.md

    - IN PROGRESS re-register mljs-bower with bower guys

 Targets for 1.8 (Aug 2014) - Theme: Visualisations
+ - Workplace additions
+  - Allow sublayouts
+   - Have all layouts mixin getConfigurationDefinition and setConfiguration functions
+   - Add layouts to widgets class list in own section at top
  - Track code commented TODOs in this document
  - BUG Widgets: combined query - test against latest MarkLogic 7 build
  - BUG Widgets: Address Lookup: Google geocoder needs to fail gracefully if google libraries not available (offline mode)